yutongz-coder/yutongz-coder/README.md

-- 👋 Hi, I’m @yutongz
+- 👋 Hi, I’m @yutongz,
-- 👀 I’m interested in applied mathematics
-- 🌱 I’m currently learning python and machine learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: she
+- 🔍 PhD Researcher in Systems Science & Engineering @ Fudan University
+- 📈 Focus: Applied Mathematics for Complex Systems
+- 🌱 Exploring: AI-Driven Optimization | Network Dynamics
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have a cat, his name is Douhua 🐈

 <!---
 yutongz-coder/yutongz-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.